 Below we are going to discuss everything you need to know before you start supplementing with ALA.

 How to Supplement with Alpha Lipoic Acid

-- Length of treatment may vary depending on condition, but should last for several months at least
+- Length of treatment may vary depending on the condition but should last for several months at least.

 Make sure the Dosage is high enough